simpleum/SimpleumCheck-Rules/README.md

 SimpleumCheck contains a all-in-one check file.
 While developing checks we us one file for every check.

 * Released checks are at `checks/released`
-* Check in development are at `checks/development`
+* Checks in development are at `checks/development`
 * Special checks (see below) are at `checks/special`